-What Federal Loans are Available?
+What are Federal Loans Available?

-All loans have to be repaid with interest, so your No. 1. goal should be to borrow as little as possible.
+All loans have to be repaid with interest, so your No. 1.
+The goal should be to borrow as little as possible.
 You’re not required to borrow the entire amount offered to you.
 Your No. 2 goal should be to limit as much of your borrowing as possible to federal loans.

 Key advantages of federal loans:

 - Interest rates are fixed for the life of the loan.
 Private loans typically come with variable interest rates that often increase substantially, which can make them harder to repay.

 - In some cases, you can lower your monthly payments after making automatic electronic payments for a certain period.

 - Federal loans are eligible for income-based repayment plans and public service loan forgiveness.
 Some common federal loan programs:

 - Stafford Loan — Includes the Federal Family Education Loan (FFEL) and the Direct Loan programs

 - Parent PLUS Loan — Distributed to students’ parents through the FFEL and Direct Loan programs

 - Perkins Loan — For low-income students